Lauderdale House Photography Competition 2013

 Photos: Andrei Grosu

-Lauderdale House Photography Competition is on from 7th to 18th August 2013, for further information visit here.
+Lauderdale House Photography Competition is at Lauderdale House from 7th – 18th August 2013.
+For further information visit the gallery’s website here.